Eigenbaukombinat/c3telegaming/README.md

 # c3telegaming setup

 This is an example of a minimal [yate](https://docs.yate.ro/wiki/Main_Page) setup, which registers via an upstream SIP trunk and answers all calls with script.
+Then sends the DTMF Codes via UDP Packages to the Host System.
+On the Host System [phony](https://github.com/Eigenbaukombinat/phony) insert the Key Presses as Keyboard inputs.

 ## How to